 Business culture in Kenya

 Tradition and history are greatly respected.
-Kenyan businesspeople have a low tolerance for risk and decision-makers tend to proceed cautiously, committing only once all information has been considered.
+Kenyan businesspeople have a low tolerance for risk, and decision makers tend to proceed cautiously, committing only once all information has been considered.
 This may take a long time and requires patience on the part of the expat businessperson.

 Business success is closely connected to interpersonal success, so it's vital to invest time in getting to know potential partners and understanding their culture and background.
-Building a relationship should always take priority over adhering to a deadline.

 Dos and don’ts of business in Kenya